 Let me end this rambling with, I believe that every president since I started voting, except for two, were good men and wanted what was best for our country.
 That does not mean they were right; it means that they did what they believed was best for the country.
 Whether they were good or bad remains to be seen.

 Socialism versus Capitalism versus Social Programs

 September 20, 2020

-Let's start by establishing a common point of view.
-Just for the sake of understanding, what I'm saying this is how I'm using the following:
+Again, for the sake of understanding, let's start by establishing a common point of view.
+This is how I'm using the following:

 Capitalism: cap·i·tal·ism, noun, an economic and political system in which a country's trade and industry are controlled by private owners for profit, rather than by the state.
 Per Google.

 Social Program: A program provided by the government, such as public grade and high schools, police and fire, military, and other programs deemed for the common good.
 My definition.

 To start: I believe NOBODY, that is, American citizens, wants socialism as a form of government and EVERYONE wants capitalism within a democracy form of government.

 What many people want are social programs like higher education, which includes, specialty schools, such as, medical or dental tech, building trades, cosmetology, . . ., and health care.
 None of the aforementioned programs would be a direct benefit to me, I'm past the age where advanced training would be useful for me and I have health care, which I paid for and earned.
 However, I'm for these programs.
 I see them as an investment in our society and future, albeit not long for me.